psecio/secure_dotenv/README.md

 # secure_dotenv

-The `secure_dotenv` library provides an easy way to handle the encryption and decryption of the information on your `.env` file.
+The `secure_dotenv` library provides an easy way to handle the encryption and decryption of the information in your `.env` file.

 One of the generally accepted security best practices is preventing the use of hard-coded, plain-text credentials of any kind.
 This library allows you to store the values in your `.env` as encrypted strings but stull be able to access them transparently without worrying about implementing your own encryption method.